CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 make cli
 ```

-The NSO configuration file is named `ncs.conf.xml` to allow the editor highlight it and treat it as `xml`.
-Then on the dockerfile is copied as `ncs.conf`.
+#### Working with the runtime with Dev Containers

+Additionally, you can use dev container to interact directly with NSO through your IDE such as VS Code.

+On MacOS you can do.

+`cmd + p` and `> rebuild and reopen in container`

+This will open a new window, install extensions and configure VS Code to work with NSO.
+See the configuration used on [the devcontainer.json file](.devcontainer/devcontainer.json)

 ## Credentials

-The credentials provided are `developer/C1sco12345`
+The credentials used `developer/C1sco12345` on the contrainer [are hardcoded.](Dockerfile#L23) This allow us to garantee the containers will always have the same credentials, which in a sandbox environment is desired. **For production, you will never want to do this.**

-> **NOTE:** The container runs as `developer` user without any root priviledges.
+> **NOTE:** The container runs as `developer` user without any root priviledges. `sudo` is not installed.

 ## Adding NEDs